 A real lawn absorbs carbon dioxide and has a cooling effect in summer.
 Neither is present in the fake turf.

 That said, both real and fake grass will have the same draining and so you won’t get standing water if you do decide to replace your real turf.

 Selecting the best artificial grass for your garden

 Artificial turf has come a long way in the last decade.
 So much, in fact, you’ll probably not know the difference!

 When it comes to changing your lawn, it is a big investment upfront, whether you choose to DIY or hire a landscaper.
 With that said, going fake should save you money over the lifetime of the lawn and will be kinder to the environment.

-While we’ve outlined the process, If you do decide to hire the professionals, make sure you interview a few firms.
+While we’ve outlined the process of installing the best artificial grass, if you do decide to hire the professionals, make sure you interview a few firms.

 Ask what the quote includes.
 Some companies add hidden charges for things such as hire of machines and skips.
 Also, ask what kind of warranty is included.

-If you do DIY, do your research and order samples.
+If you do DIY, do your research and order samples to confirm you’re about to buy the best artificial grass.
 Make sure you have enough time to get the job done and plan your time.
 There’s nothing worse than having to return to work after a bank holiday with half the lawn unfinished.